alukosdev/ccsp/standards/nist-fips-140-3.md

 ---
 categories: [Standards, Auditing and Assurance Standards]
-icon: stop
 tags: [nist]
 ---

 !!!danger
-This page has not yet been revised for 2022.
+This page is currently queued for revision.
 !!!

-# NIST FIPS 140-3
+# NIST FIPS 140-3*

 ## Acronyms, Abbreviations, and Initialisms